The Witness Vanishes: Plot

-Cast list
+Cast

 Production

-In 1937, Universal Pictures made a deal with Crime Club, who were published of whodunnits.
+In 1937, Universal Pictures made a deal with Crime Club, who were publishers of whodunnits.
 Over the next few years Universal released several mystery films in the series.
 The Witness Vanishes was the last film in the series.The film was inspired by James Ronald's magazine serial They Can't Hang Me! which was the films working title.

 Release

 The Witness Vanishes was released by Universal Pictures on September 22, 1939.